 Courses Offering College Credit

 There are three ways for BH-BL students to earn college credits while still in high school: through Advanced Placement (AP) exams; through agreements our school has with several colleges; and through the new BH-BL+1 Early College Program.
-Students interested in taking any one of these college-level courses should consult with their teachers or guidance counselor.
+Students interested in taking any one of these college-level courses should consult with their teachers or school counselor.